-The bulk of the filters came next, with the SAFF-100, BRITA Everyday, iSpring, PUR FM-2000B, Aquagear Filter Pitcher, and ZeroWatcher Pitcher all earning a 5 out of 10.
+Next are the bulk of the filters, with the SAFF-100, BRITA Everyday, iSpring, PUR FM-2000B, Aquagear Filter Pitcher, and ZeroWatcher Pitcher all earning a 5 out of 10.
 Being pitchers, the ZeroWater 10-Cup , the Aquagear, and the BRITA Everyday have exceptionally high flow rates, but all three take a decent amount of time to filter new water.
 If you need more water than what is currently in the tank, expect to be waiting for a while.

 The ZeroWater 23-Cup, the BRITA Ultramax, the BRITA SAFF-100, and the PUR all just have reduced flow rates for faucet filters, taking about 24, 25, 30, and 34 seconds to fill a quart container, respectively.
 The iSpring is the slowest of this group, taking 35 seconds to accomplish the task.

 Finishing last, the APEC Essence has the lowest flow rate of the overall group, taking 38 seconds to output a quart of water.

 Hopefully, this review has been helpful in your quest for cleaner, tastier tap water.
-Whether you are searching for a new pitcher, under the sink, or faucet-mount filter for your home, there is a model out there for you and your family.
+Whether you are searching for a new pitcher, an under the sink model, or faucet-mount filter for your home, there is a model out there for you and your family.
 However, we think it's important to reiterate that these products are designed to remove contaminants and improve the taste of already potable water and shouldn't be used for camping or backpacking water purification purposes, which is best left to a backcountry-specific filter.

 — Austin Palmer and David Wise